espocrm/documentation/docs/development/view.md

             this.someParam1 = 'test 1';

-            // when we create a child view in setup method, rendering of the view will be held off
+            // When we create a child view in the setup method, rendering of the view is held off
-            // until the child view is loaded (ready) this.createView('someKeyName', 'custom:test/my-custom-child-view', {
+            // until the child view is loaded (ready). this.createView('someKeyName', 'custom:test/my-custom-child-view', {
-                el: this.getSelector() + ' .some-test-container',
+                el: this.getSelector() + ' .some-test-container', // define a selector of the container element
-                someParam: 'test',
+                someParam: 'test', // pass some parameter
             });

+            // The `createView` method returns promise that resolves with a view object.

             console.log(this.options); // options passed from a parent view

-            // all event listeners are recommended to be initialized here
+            // All event listeners are recommended to be initialized here.

-            this.on('remove', () => {
+            this.once('remove', () => {
+                // called when the view is removed
             });

-            // use listenTo & listenToOnce methods for listening to events of another object
+            // Use listenTo & listenToOnce methods for listening to events of another object
-            // to prevent memory leakage
+            // to prevent memory leakage.

             // model changed
             this.listenTo(this.model, 'change', () => {